TheBrightKnight/TheBrightKnight.github.io/_posts/2022-12-21-introduction.markdown

 Hi,
 My name is The Bright Knight, recently relocated to Germany with my wife to her new job in Munich.
-I'm working as a data analytics software engineer at Apple for almost 8 years, and an Astrophotographer on my spare time.
+I'm working as a software engineer, and an Astrophotographer on my spare time.

 Germany is very cloudy in the winter, and according to my wife, this is what I look like on these cloudy nights 😅: